fubralimited/github-org-contributor-stats/README.md

 # Vagrant & Ansible

-This project includes a VagrantFile and ansible configuration to set up a local LEMP (Linux, NGINX, MySQL, PHP) test environment from which you can run the scripts.
-To use this, you will need [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/downloads.html) and [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed, then do.
+This project includes a VagrantFile and Ansible configuration to set up a local LEMP (Linux, NGINX, MySQL, PHP) test environment from which you can run the scripts.
+To use this, you will need [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/downloads.html) and [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed, then do:

 ```
 vagrant up